-Ever wonder what is the best way to store food in a 72-hour survival kit for your vehicle?
+Ever wonder where’s a good place to store food for a 72-hour emergency survival kit in your vehicle?

-There is a perfect solution to keeping your vehicle survival food fresh, the longest.
-It is simple.
-Keep your survival food in a cooler!
-Depending on the size of your vehicle’s trunk, tailgate space, pickup truck storage space, buy an appropriate size cooler that will fit the best.
+There is a good solution to keeping your vehicle’s survival food fresh, the longest.
+It’s simple.
+Keep your emergency food in a small cooler.
+Depending on the size of your vehicle’s trunk or storage space, buy an appropriate size cooler that will fit the best.

-Storing your vehicle’s survival kit food in a cooler will help to keep the heat out during the summer (heat is the worst enemy of food storage life), and will help to keep the extreme cold out during the winter.
+Storing your vehicle’s survival kit food in a cooler will help to keep the heat out during the summer.
+Heat is the worst enemy of food storage life.
+A cooler will also help to keep the extreme cold out during the winter months.

-Having said that, we recommend keeping some kind of backpack along with your other additional 72-hour kit supplies, so that if you have to hit the road with your feet, you will have a means to carry some food (and water, etc…) with you.
+I also recommend keeping a backpack along with your other additional 72-hour kit supplies.
+Because if you have to hit the road on your feet, you will have a means to carry some food (and water, etc…) with you.